bespoke-silicon-group/basejump_stl/testing/bsg_cache/lock_test/README.md

 The locked way is designated in the Makefile with the parameter, `WAY_ON_LOCKED_P`.

-And a bash script, sweep.sh is added, which runs both test_lock1, test_lock2 and test_lock_multiway for multiple times with different ways on locked.
+And a shell script, sweep.sh is added, which runs both test_lock1, test_lock2 and test_lock_multiway for multiple times with different ways on locked.
+There are 2 parameters, ways_p which is identical with the one in the testbench, and sample_cnt_p which determines the number sample points for each locking pattern, in the script.
 To run this regression, simply run
 ```
 $ ./sweep.sh
 ```